 Meanwhile, you should be aware that basic OSHC does not provide for dental, optical and physiotherapy treatments.
 These are available in extra OSHC cover.

-It is recommended that you do thorough research on OSHC providers and negotiate for the best policy at a minimal cost.
+You should conduct thorough research on OSHC providers and negotiate for the best policy at a minimal cost.

 What is extra OSHC?